stant/jfileprocessorRest/README.md

 for the parent path of each.
 If nothing is selected it uses the "Folder:" you are in.

+* JFP not can use its own File Associations.
+You can add, edit, and delete them.
+It lets you have 3 different types at this point.
+One for each type.
+I create default assocs for "*.war" files.
+If you execute a war file it will run it in a tomcat container.
+Just double-click on one!
 * Install-Folder/   groovy   or   menu-scripts

 groovy: folder for groovy scripts.